Public Health England Every Mind Matters

 Having a heart age older than your chronological age means that you are at a higher risk of having a heart attack or stroke, which are the two main forms of cardiovascular disease, which is the second leading cause of death in the country.
 It is estimated that over 50 deaths a day from these conditions could be prevented if people had a better understanding of their heart health.

 The Heart Age Test has been completed 1.9 million times so far and four out of five of those have a heart age higher than their chronological age.
-To find out your heart age, use the tool below or go to the NHS website
+To find out your heart age, use the tool below or go to NHS: Heart Age Test

 With the right support and motivation, you can make small changes to improve your health right away and double your chances of staying healthy as you get older.
 A good way to decide which lifestyle changes to make is to take the free online How Are You health quiz.
 It provides personalised recommendations based on your results and directs you to tools that help you take action.